Forums of Resolution and Procedures

 Advisor Assistance

-As an alternative or in addition to utilizing a university-trained advisor, the Respondent has the right to be assisted by an advisor of their choosing during the conduct process and at the hearing.
+As an alternative to utilizing a university-trained advisor, the Respondent has the right to be assisted by an advisor of their choosing during the conduct process and at the hearing.
 The role of the advisor is to provide support and assistance in understanding and navigating this process.
 To protect the privacy of those involved, all advisors not trained by Community Standards are required to sign a confidentiality agreement prior to attending an interview or otherwise participating in the University’s process.

 The University’s duty is to the student, not the advisor.
 All communication is made directly with the student.
 The process will not be unreasonably delayed to accommodate the schedule of the advisor.
 An advisor must familiarize themselves with university policy and may be provided with written expectations in advance of participation in university proceedings.
 The advisor may not testify in or obstruct an interview, author-written submissions, create a recording or transcription of the meeting, bring electronic devices into the meeting, or disrupt the process.
-The Director has the right to determine what constitutes appropriate behavior of an advisor and take reasonable steps to ensure compliance with this policy.
+The Director has the right to determine what constitutes appropriate behavior of an advisor and take reasonable steps to ensure compliance with rules of decorum.

 Reasonable Accommodation

-A qualifying individual has the right to reasonable accommodations to ensure the opportunity to participate fully in the conduct process.
-Student Accessibility Services (SAS) and Community Standards are committed to and responsible for assuring students with disabilities receive equitable, effective, and meaningful access to all campus programs, resources, and services.
 The student who wishes to request accommodation should adhere to the procedures and documentation guidelines established by Student Accessibility Services (SAS).
 Students should advise Community Standards, in writing, of their intention to request accommodation no later than two (2) days prior to the scheduled hearing in order to permit sufficient time to make any necessary arrangements.

 The University’s prescribed standard of proof used to determine responsibility for policy violations is the preponderance of the evidence standard, when the information suggests that it is more likely than not that a violation occurred.